From £90,8057

 The Eletre might well have been the right car for Hethel to launch its new corporate era as far as strategic upward management is concerned, but it may also be the victim of bad timing – the impact of our expectations of the company as they are today – as far as customer perceptions go.

 It is in so many ways a towering achievement.
 Representing numerous technical firsts for its maker, it has come from nowhere yet can be compared with luxury EVs from highly experienced makers.
-For material richness and cabin appeal, for dynamic systems integration and on-board digital technology, it's cutting-edge in ways you would never expect any Lotus to be.
+For material richness and cabin appeal, dynamic systems integration and on-board digital technology, it's cutting-edge in ways you would never expect any Lotus to be.
 Yet it's also so fundamentally unlike any Lotus we've ever known that the badge seems to sit more than a little uncomfortably – at least for now.

 You can’t help expecting something lighter, smaller, more efficient and more innovative than this from the Lotus brand, even as a range-topping electric SUV.
 Get over that issue and the Eletre has apparent pace, and certain drama and emotional appeal.
 But it doesn’t – certainly in full-house R form – set the new dynamic standards we might have hoped for.